t4d-gmbh/ci-cd-workflows/source/content/embrace_automation/sensitive_data.md

    - The runner authenticates with the secrets management tool using stored environment variables.

 3. **Retrieve Secrets**:
-   - The runner fetches the necessary secrets for the job (e.g., database credentials, API keys) from the secrets management tool, which is also accessible within the protected environment.
+   - The runner fetches the necessary secrets for the job (e.g., database credentials, API keys) from the secrets' management tool, which is also accessible within the protected environment.

 4. **Run Job**:
    - The job executes with the retrieved secrets, ensuring that sensitive data is not hard-coded in the codebase and remains within the secure environment.